lois4801/Geospatial.Data-Projects_and_Journey/README.md

 Spatial and Non Spatial, Geospatial Data Analysis, Map Designing, Documenting and Reporting, Workflow and Asset Management

 ## Thanks to all of my private and exlusive sponsors for this opportunity to be able to join the projects and learn more about GIS

+## 5 Projects incoming-- it is still in the planning stage---  stay tune
 -----------------------------------------------------------------------------------------------------------
 # Journey